Yalgie/PWA-Tech-Talk/slides.md

 - You can download PWAs on Mac and Windows also!
 - Not all browsers support it however
 - Googles developer tool Lighthouse let's you debug your PWA
+- Using tools like next-pwa and Workbox make it easier to have higher PWA scores

 ---